sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 ```
 ### Using the callbacks

-The code that uses this functions will look like this:
+The code that consumes these functions looks like this:

 ```javascript
 finder([1, 2], function (records) {